 Author: David B. Weisenfeld, JD, Legal Editor

-As mandated by US Citizenship and Immigration Services, employers participating in E-Verify must post the Office of Special Counsel Right to Work Poster.
+As mandated by the US Department of Justice, Office of Special Counsel for Immigration-Related Unfair Employment Practices, employers participating in E-Verify must post the Office of Special Counsel Right to Work Poster.

 HR Guidance concerning federal and state legal requirements on the screening and testing of job applicants.